Ara Babloyan: Career

-Criminal prosecution
+Criminal prosecution and innocence

 In October 2019, Ara Babloyan was under criminal prosecution as a suspect of assisting the seizure of the powers of the Constitutional Court of Armenia and committing official forgery.
 Later, Babloyan has been charged with assisting the seizure of the powers of the Constitutional Court of Armenia and committing official forgery and the criminal case with the indictment has been sent to the prosecutor supervising the case for the approval of the indictment.
 The prosecutor did not approve the indictment of the case and has sent it back to the investigative authorities (the Special Investigation Service) for further and additional investigation.
+Then, on March 5, 2020, the indictment against Ara Babloyan was confirmed by the Prosecutor's Office of the Republic of Armenia and passed to the Court of General Jurisdiction of Yerevan.
+On January 15, 2024, the Court of General Jurisdiction of Yerevan ruled to declare Ara Babloyan's innocence of all the charges and to acquit him.
+On October 31, 2024, the Anti-Corruption Court of Appeal rejected the Prosecutor's Office's appeal and left the verdict acquitting Ara Babloyan unchanged and in force.
+By its decision of February 17, 2025, the Court of Cassation of the Republic of Armenia rejected the appeal of the Prosecutor General of the Republic of Armenia, and the verdict of the Court dated January 15, 2024 confirming the innocence and acquitting Ara Babloyan of the acts charged entered into legal force.